KOYYADOONDYSAIVYSHNAVI/bidmarket/README.md

 ### Notification:
 - The Notification Service publishes messages to RabbitMQ for real-time updates.
 - If an email is required, it uses the Google SMTP server.

+## Dockerization

+Each microservice (Auction, Item, User, Admin, Notification) has its own `Dockerfile`, allowing for containerized deployment and scaling.
+To build and run the services in isolated containers, follow the instructions within each service's directory.